-From legacy shows to the hottest new scores in town – get your West End musical fix right here!
+From the most popular West End musicals to the hottest new scores in town, get your fix right here!

 Ticketmaster’s West End Guide is dedicated to the best London Theatre shows and entertainment for 2021 & 2022.
 Whether you’re looking for West End theatre tickets for today, tomorrow or months in advance, we’ve got you covered with listings to over 60 shows currently on sale in the West End.